sftpgo/docs/docs/glossary.md

 **Folder (top-level resource)**
 : The server-wide definition of a virtual folder (name + backend + mapped path).
 A **virtual folder** on a user or group is a reference to a folder plus the *virtual path* at which it is mounted.
 One folder can be referenced by many users.

+**Quota**
+: Disk and transfer usage limits tracked by SFTPGo itself, in software — kernel or storage-level quotas are not used.
+The counters can drift from the actual usage (files changed outside SFTPGo, unclean shutdowns, temporary data provider failures): the quota scan REST APIs and the Event Manager quota reset actions recalculate them from the actual content, and a scheduled recalculation is recommended.

 **Quota (dedicated vs shared)**
 : A virtual folder's quota can be dedicated (the folder counts its own bytes/files) or shared with the user's own quota (value `-1`).
 Folders shared across users should always use a **dedicated** quota to keep counters accurate.